-This is brought to you by J & L as a service to all that visit our site.
+This is brought to you by J & L s a service to all that visit our site.

 Awareness is the key: Increasing your personal awareness is an integral part of crime prevention, and perhaps the single most important element of effective self-defense.
 An awareness of the reality of crime and violence, as well as an awareness of your environment, are the keys to your personal security.
 Being aware does not have to involve paranoia.
-You can't live your life expectancy a problem, buy you can train yourself to be more alert, and adjust your level of awareness as needed.
+You can train yourself to be more alert, and adjust your level of awareness as needed.
 For instance, if you have good locks and live in a decent area, you shouldn't have to be constantly on guard.
 On the other hand, if you're out late at night, perhaps a little paranoia is a good thing.
 Just use good common sense and remember to pay attention to what's happening around you, and you will go a long way towards keeping yourself safe, in an increasingly hostile world.

 Developing a survival mind set: No one has the right to harm you or the ones you love, buy violence does exist and it can touch your life at any time.
 If it does happen, and you aren't mentally prepared to deal with it, you will most likely become frozen in fear.
 The best way to avoid this is to develop a survival mind set.
 Imagine yourself in a dangerous situation and visualize what actions you might take to survive and escape, The key is to address your fears before you are confronted with them.
 While it is unpleasant to visualize yourself as the victim of a rape, robbery or assault, it's necessary to prepare the mind to deal with the trauma.
 Preparation (while you're still in a safe environment) is the key.